klarna/sample-ondemand-backend/README.md

 This project serves as a very slim backend designed to work with Klarna on Demand's sample applications (both [iOS](https://github.com/klarna/klarna-on-demand-ios) and [Android](https://github.com/klarna/klarna-on-demand-android)) in order to demonstrate proper use of Klarna's on Demand SDK.
 This server receives purchase requests issued by the sample applications, and forwards these requests to Klarna.

 The server itself is implemented in [Ruby](https://www.ruby-lang.org/en/) using [Sinatra](http://www.sinatrarb.com/).
-Even if you are not familiar with the language, the code has been extensively documented and should prove manageable.
+Even if you are not familiar with the language do not worry, as the code has been extensively documented.
 The file that contains the entirety of the server is [backend.rb](./backend.rb).

 ## Integration with the Klarna on Demand API
 This sample backend interacts directly with Klarna's on Demand API, specifically for the purpose of authorizing and capturing orders.
 You can read more about the API in the [official documentation (coming soon)](http://developers.klarna.com).